Gacnt/pokemon-golang/README.md

 - [ ] Auto Hatch Eggs
 - [ ] Evolve Pokemon
 - [ ] Make Errors More Descriptive For Easier Debugging

+TODO Extras:

+- Add priority system to the tasking system to deem certain things more important so they run before other things (e.g. catch a rare pokemon over visiting a pokestop)

 # Example Usage